-Patients and health care systems worldwide have benefited from Edward Wagner's commitment to transforming health care.
+Patients and health care systems worldwide have benefited from Ed Wagner's commitment to transforming health care.
 Best known for innovations in chronic illness care, Dr. Wagner's work spans a range of topics in health services research and produces results that consistently enhance our nation’s capacity for health systems change.

 Group Health Research Institute's founding director, Dr. Wagner established its MacColl Center for Health Care Innovation in 1992, launching a new effort to move advances in quality improvement research into practice.
 He and his team developed and disseminated the Chronic Care Model (CCM), an evidence-based framework for health care that delivers safe, effective, and collaborative care to patients.

-In 2007, Dr. Wagner received the Health Quality Award from the National Committee for Quality Insurance (NCQA) and was elected into the IOM.
+In 2007, Dr. Wagner received the Health Quality Award from the National Committee for Quality Insurance (NCQA) and was elected into the National Academy of Sciences Institute of Medicine, now National Academy of Medicine.
 A longstanding champion of patient-centered care, he was also honored in 2007 with the Picker Award for Excellence in the Advancement of Patient-Centered Care—for advocating that respecting patients' values and preferences be central to chronic illness care.
-He received the Founders' Award from the American College of Medical Quality in 2010.
-He is a Distinguished Alumnus of the University of North Carolina.
+He received the William B. Graham Prize for Health Services Research in 2011, and the Lifetime Achievement Award from the National Association of Community Health Centers in 2012.
+Dr. Wagner has authored two books and more than 300 publications.
+He is also professor emeritus of health services at the University of Washington School of Public Health.

 Diabetes care; collaborative approaches to transforming health care systems; management

 Quality of life

 Senior care management